 When a trial court grants credit to a payor parent for Social Security benefits received by his children on account of his disability, the court does not alter the amount of child support that the parent has been ordered or is required to pay, but simply allows a source of funds, indirectly attributable to a parent, to be used to satisfy the parent’s obligation.
 Thus, a trial court does not retroactively modify a child support award or forgive an accumulated arrearage by crediting a dependent child’s Social Security benefits to satisfy a support obligation.

-Absent express agreement approved by the court, a payor parent is not entitled to credit againsthis/her child support obligation for payments made to third-party vendors on behalf of the child for such things as day care, doctor visits, and food.
+Absent express agreement approved by the court, a payor parent is not entitled to credit against his child support obligation for payments made to third-party vendors on behalf of the child for such things as day care, doctor visits, and food.

 1999---Mosley v.
 Mosley, 30 Va.
 App.
 828